 Overbites, movies and the Doom patrol

-Amazing shows to binge and why I choose to love them.
+Amazing shows to binge and why I chose to love them.

 When the Covid-19 pandemic hit, and we were all told to stay in, so that nice, old ladies don't become ill and die a horrible death, a lot of people started whining.
 What about our haircuts?
 My bunny needs a trim.
 Their animal pet rabbit they meant.
 My stomach is getting flabby, some said.
 Nancy, you were already fat, the lockdown just gave you an excuse.
 If you hadn't gone to the gym for months before the pandemic, now is not the time to protest about being unable to.
 Hence, I shall give you some nice recommendations to binge watch, that I'm sure you all will adore.
 So you guys can sit that beautiful ass down, and relax instead of worrying about the outside.
 Shall we dive in?